Foxconn fine for unauthorised China investment likely to be imposed soon - source

 The person familiar with the situation told Reuters that the Economy Ministry would contact Foxconn on Monday to confirm the equity sale.

-"It should not take too long for Hon Hai to be punished," the source added, referring to the company's formal name, Hon Hai Precision Industry Co Ltd.
+"It should not take too long for Hon Hai to be punished," the source added, referring to Foxconn's formal name, Hon Hai Precision Industry Co Ltd.

 Reuters has previously reported that the company could be fined up to T$25 million ($813,749).